sjhuang26/thinking-system/README.md

 - Practice the **CORRECT-INCORRECT binary swap**.
   - if my goal were to label everything incorrectly, and A were correct, labeling A as "correct" is incorrect while labeling A as "incorrect" is correct.
-- Build the **cue equivalences understanding** of how CUE equals REWARD AND PUNISH equals PHYSICAL OBJECT equals WRAPPER (for hundreds of details).
+- Build the **cue/stimulus equivalence understanding** of how CUE equals REWARD AND PUNISH equals PHYSICAL OBJECT equals WRAPPER (for hundreds of details).
   - Creating metaphors for reward, punishment, and the cue-detail relationship, clearly understood to be a hierarchy.
     - one cue, many details
     - details can be associated with other details